naibarn/SmartSpec/.smartspec/workflows/smartspec_implement_tasks.md

 3. Apply fix
 4. Re-validate

-**Attempt 2: Different approach**
-1. Try alternative fix
-2. Re-validate

-**Attempt 3: Switch to Orchestrator Mode**
+**Attempt 2: Switch to Debug Mode**
-- Do NOT retry again with same approach
+- Do NOT retry with same approach
+- Switch mode: "Use Debug Mode to analyze and fix the issue."
+- Debug Mode will:
+  - Systematically diagnose the problem
+  - Read error/stack trace
+  - Check related files and dependencies
+  - Apply targeted fix
+  - Run validation again

+**Attempt 3: Switch to Orchestrator Mode (if Debug fails)**
+- If Debug Mode cannot fix the issue
 - Switch mode: "Use Orchestrator Mode to resolve the issue."
-- Let Orchestrator analyze and fix the problem
+- Orchestrator will try different strategy
 - If Orchestrator also fails, then STOP:
   - Report error details
   - Add to failed_tasks list